davsec-teaching/W26_ECS_160/README.md

 The homework assignments will, however, provide some hands-on experience with the latest technologies such as Apache Cassandra, Spring Boot, Kafka, and Kubernetes.

+The course will focus on the following three modules:
+1. Building components
+2. Composing systems
+3. Validating components

 ### Prerequisites

 The course has a formal prerequisite of ECS 140A.
 Additionally, the following are the _soft_ prequisites.